-- To provide skills to create drafting from part and assembly models. - To impart the skill to create surface models of automotive/ machine components - To provide knowledge on generating models of sheet metal components . - To provide knowledge on simulating assembly models and mechanisms - To expose the knowledge to prepare the technical documents for complete assembly using Product Lifecycle Management (PLM) concepts
+- To provide skills to create drafting from part and assembly models. - To impart the skill to create surface models of automotive/ machine components - To provide knowledge on generating models of sheet metal components . - To provide knowledge to create simulation of assembly models/mechanisms - To expose the knowledge to prepare the technical documents of complete assembly using Product Lifecycle Management (PLM) concepts